 University of Twente

 Vrije Universiteit Amsterdam

 Netherlands Institute of Ecology

 During Submission via ACS Paragon Plus, as a corresponding author, select your institution from a drop-down box and use your affiliated university email address.

 Check that your institution affiliation is stated in the body of the manuscript as the corresponding author’s affiliation.

 Complete the Journal Publishing Agreement to publish open access and retain copyright.

-Your institution will be alerted of your open access funding request and, if the request is approved, your work will be published at no additional cost to you as ACS open access via a CC-BY-NC-ND 4.0 license and made freely available on the ACS Publications website.
+Your institution will be alerted of your open access funding request and, if the request is approved, your work will be published at no additional cost to you as ACS open access via a CC-BY 4.0 license and made freely available on the ACS Publications website.

 What are the Benefits of Institutionally Sponsored Open Access?

 ACS Read + Publish Agreements, set up between ACS and an institution (or consortium), provide authors —and administrators —with a simple the easiest process to publish open access, while maintaining authors’ full access to the ACS publications portfolio of journals and Chemical & Engineering News.